 Click Here for tab for Hound Dog by Elvis Presley

-Originally this was a classic blues track written by Jerry Leiber and Mike Stoller, and although this became a hugely popular music standard that’s been covered by more than 250 artists, you no doubt know this best for its rendition by Elvis Presley.
-Which has been ranked as one of the best songs of all time by Rolling Stone magazine!
+This was a classic blues track written by Jerry Leiber and Mike Stoller became a hugely popular music standard that’s been covered by more than 250 artists.
+You no doubt know this song best for its rendition by Elvis Presley, which was been rated One of the Best Songs of All Time by Rolling Stone magazine!

 It’s my Life by Bon Jovi